Hélène Gordon-Lazareff

-Hélène Gordon-Lazareff (/fr/; born Hélène Gordon, 21 September 1909 – 16 February 1988) was a journalist born in Russia to a wealthy Jewish family and Paris-raised who founded Elle magazine in 1945.
+Hélène Gordon-Lazareff (/fr/; born Hélène Gordon, 21 September 1909 – 16 February 1988) was a journalist, born in Russia to a Jewish family and raised in Paris, who founded Elle magazine in 1945.

 After working in ethnology, she became an editor at The New York Times and Harper's Bazaar.
 Subsequently, she formed an influential couple in Paris with her husband, Pierre Lazareff, founder of France-Soir.
 Gordon-Lazareff is credited with discovering Brigitte Bardot.

 Early life

 Hélène Gordon-Lazareff was born into an upper-class Jewish family in Rostov-on-Don, Russia, on 21 September 1909.
 Her father, Boris Gordon, born in Rostov-on-Don in 1881, married Élisabeth Skomarovski.
 Boris was a tobacco industry magnate and owner of a paper factory, a printing house, and Préazosvki Kraï Novosti newspaper.
 Press historian and biographer Claire Blandin said her father was "a wealthy and cultured businessman".
 Hélène had a sister, Émilie, who was born in 1903.

 The family fled to France to escape the Bolshevik Revolution.
 Her father had transferred the funds to France and abroad and was the first to escape to Italy, accompanied by his mistress.
 Around the end of 1917, Hélène, Émilie, and their mother Élisabeth left Russia on a luxury train that took them towards the Black Sea, and then they reached Istanbul, Turkey.
 During the travel, they cut Hélène's long hair to avoid attracting eye contact from the Bolsheviks.
 She would subsequently always wear short hair.
 The three then found Boris in Paris.

 They settled in Paris in early 1920.
 Her parents were separated at this point.
 She was closer to her father, an ambitious man, who had also organised their escape, even though he had found another woman.
-Blandin said Gordon-Lazareff was a "Spoiled child traumatized by exile, fascinated by power."
+Blandin said Gordon-Lazareff was a "Spoiled child traumatised by exile, fascinated by power."

 Gordon-Lazareff attended Victor-Duruy High School and College in Paris.
 Blandin commented that she was a "great reader" and "an excellent student".

 Subsequently, she studied ethnology at the Sorbonne in Paris.
 When she was a student of ethnology, Gordon-Lazareff spent time with surrealists such as Philippe Soupault, who dedicated a poem to her.

 In the early 1930s, Gordon-Lazareff, a young divorced mother, graduated from the Institute of Ethnology.